council

 To ensure compliance with this Code and the applicable laws, Suppliers are expected to:

-• perform periodic evaluations of their facilities and operations, and the facilities and operations of their subcontractors; and
+• Perform periodic evaluations of their facilities and operations, and the facilities and operations of their subcontractors; and

-• cooperate openly and honestly with any Council audit, assessment or review.
+• Cooperate openly and honestly with any Council audit, assessment or review.

 Labour and human rights